JoviMetzger/42Project-Minishell/README.md

 <br>

 ❗**NOTE**: Be aware that using colored prompts might have display issues with copy/paste or arrow keys <br>
-***(Not your fault, it's readline problem)***. <br> <br>
+***(Not your fault, it's readline problem)***. <br>
 Reason for that is, because the colored prompts often include ANSI escape codes to define text colors or styles.
 When readline calculates cursor positions for text input, it may not accurately consider the extra characters introduced by these escape codes.
 Consequently, there can be discrepancies between the displayed cursor position and its actual location within the input text.
-This can lead to unexpected behavior when performing actions such as copying and pasting text or using arrow keys for navigation within the command line. <br> <br>
+This can lead to unexpected behavior when performing actions such as copying and pasting text or using arrow keys for navigation within the command line. <br>
-***However, the functionality of your application remains intact and everything will still work.***
+🔆***However, the functionality of your application remains intact and everything will still work.***🔆

 ## Installing readline